higham/matlab-guide-3ed/readme.md

 Society for Industrial and Applied Mathematics, Philadelphia, PA, USA, xxvi+476, 2017.

-It comprises all the files in the "List of Program Files" in the book.
+It comprises all the codes in the "List of Program Files" in the book.
 Note that the two versions of `maxplus.m` are here named `maxplus_scalar.m` and
 `maxplus_matrix.m`.